alexdidier/alexdidier.github.io/content/authors/admin/_index.md

     summary: |2-
       Responsibilities include:
       - Integration of an Intel RealSense camera with an NVIDIA Jetson and the ABB YuMi robot
-      - Develop real-time demonstrations including scanning a 2D workfield and maneuvering around obstacles as well as following human arm positions
+      - Development of real-time demonstrations including scanning a 2D workfield and maneuvering around obstacles as well as following human arm positions

 # Skills
 # Add your own SVG icons to `assets/media/icons/`